The Alan Bown!

 What's the Time

 Brewers Droop were a good-time early '70s Cajun pub-rock band (!) from High Wycombe, near London, with no notable members, although several of them have a good name on the blues scene, apparently.
 So why the large picture of Mark Knopfler on the sleeve in his mid-'80s pomp (and terrible blouse)?
 Seems he played guitar on three tracks, before he developed his signature style.
-The legendary Dave Edmunds produced a few tracks, too (thus his smaller pic), while future Dire Straits (and ex-Spring) drummer Pick Withers also contributed.
-It seems the band released one album, 1972's Opening Time, then recorded what eventually became The Booze Brothers, with Knopfler, Edmunds and Withers; fast forward 16 years, an unscrupulous record company sticks that big pic of Knopfler on the front, and hey presto, er, a dullsville pub-rock album with no distinguishing features.
+The legendary Dave Edmunds produced a few tracks, too (thus his smaller pic), while future Dire Straits (and ex-Spring) drummer David "Pick" Withers also contributed.
+It seems the band released one album, 1972's Opening Time, then recorded what eventually became The Booze Brothers, with Knopfler, Edmunds and Withers; fast forward sixteen years, an unscrupulous record company sticks that big pic of Knopfler on the front and hey presto, er, a dullsville pub-rock album with no distinguishing features.

-Harmonica whizz Steve Darrington doubled on keyboards, mostly piano(s) and blues Hammond, but on Roller Coaster he sat down at the doubtless studio 'Tron, and put down some flutes and strings, although I can't really say they add that much to the album.
+Harmonica whizz Steve Darrington doubled on keyboards, mostly piano(s) and blues Hammond, but on Roller Coaster he sat down at the doubtless studio Mellotron and put down some flutes and strings, although I can't really say they add that much to the album.
 Unless you're a real nut on this kind of stuff, I have to say: avoid.
 They only reason I got through it was by judicious use of the 'skip' button, but then, I prefer my blues a bit leaner and meaner than this, to be honest.
-Dull, although at least the other sleeve has a modicum of wit about it.
+Dull, although at least the alternate sleeve has a modicum of wit about it.
 Incidentally, I'm sure there's no connection, given his limited involvement, but I wonder if Knopfler was giving this lot a nod when he wrote the line, "You've got smoker's cough from smoking, brewer's droop from drinking beer" on Love Over Gold's Industrial Disease?
 Probably not.